blissymbolics/blissymbols/README.md

 blissdata.js
 ------------

 This is a Javascript file that encodes all metadata about all official Blissymbols.
-It is auto-generated, compressed and quite unreadable.

-The database is added as a Javascript object `BLISS.data`, with the following structure:
+The database is a Javascript object `BLISSDATA`, with the following structure:

-    BLISS.data = {
+    BLISSDATA = {
-        "WORDS": {
+        "words": {
             // a "word" consists of a horizontal sequence of "chars":
+            "snowplow,snowplough": ["vehicle,carriage,railway_car", "minus,no,without", "snow"],
             "Tarzan": ["make-believe_man", "tropical_rain_forest,jungle"],
             ...,
         },
-        "CHARS": {
+        "chars": {
             // a "char" consists of a number of positioned "shapes", and a width and height:
             "make-believe_man": {h:5, w:128, d:[{d:"@0049",x:0,y:64}]},
+            "meeting,encounter": {h:7, w:288, d:[{d:"@0118",x:0,y:160}, {d:"@0143",x:160,y:160}]},
             ...,
         },
-        "CENTER": {
+        "center": {
             // for some "chars" the indicator should not be centered:
             "development": -64,
             "tool,instrument": 16,
             ...,
         },
-        "KERNING-LEFT": {
+        "kerning_left": {
             // this specifies where the leftmost parts of a "char" are:
             "make-believe_man": 26,  // binary 1101
             "tool,instrument": 4,  // binary 0010
             ...,
         },
-        "KERNING-RIGHT": {
+        "kerning_right": {
             // this specifies where the rightmost parts of a "char" are:
+            "development": 4,  // binary 0010
             "make-believe_man": 26,  // binary 1101
-            "development": 4,  // binary 0010
             ...,
         },
-        "SHAPES": {
+        "paths": {
-            // a "shape" either consists of a number of other "shapes", or is a basic form:
+            // a "path" is a basic form:
-            "@0049": ["+0048"],
-            "+0048": [{x:0,y:64,d:"#L+0:128"}, {x:32,y:0,d:"#CIRCLE:64"}, ...],
+            "#A90-W:32": {form:"arc", x1:8, y1:0, x2:8, y2:32, h:32, r:22.627, w:8},
             "#CIRCLE:64": {form:"circle", x:32, y:32, r:32, w:64, h:64},
+            "#TEXT:n:56": {form:"text", x:0, y:0, w:32, h:56, text:"n", fontsize:77},
+            ...,
+        },
+        "shapes": {
+            // a "shape" consists of a number of other "shapes" or "paths":
+            "+0043": [{x:0, y:64, d:"#CIRCLE:64"}, {x:64, y:0, d:"#L+90:96"}],
+            "@0927": [{x:0, y:0, d:"+0174"}, {x:144, y:32, d:"+0028"}],
+            ...,
+        },
+    };

+As it happens, the database file is stored in a format that is readable as a Python file too.

+There is a TypeScript description file for the database format: `blissdata.d.ts`.

 blissviewer.js
 --------------

-This Javascript file exports the following functions:
+This Javascript file is compiled from the TypeScript file `blissviewer.ts`.
+It defines a class `BlissViewer`, which is instantiated like this:

+    var myBlissViewer = new BlissViewer(data, config?)

+The arguments are as follows:

+- `data` is the Blissymbol database (preferrably `BLISSDATA` as defined in `blissdata.js`)
+- `config` is an optional dictionary for setting parameters:
+  - `margin`: the extra margin to add around each Blissword (default value: 8 pixels, to account for a stroke width of 8 pixels)
+  - `radius`: the radius of a dot (default value: 4 pixels)

+A BlissViewer has the following public methods:

-    BLISS.add_blissvg = function(parent, blissword, ?grid)
+    myBlissViewer.add_blissvg = function(parent, blissword, ?grid)
-    BLISS.add_blissword = function(parent, ?blissword, ?textword, ?grid)
+    myBlissViewer.add_blissword = function(parent, ?blissword, ?textword, ?grid)
-    BLISS.add_blisstext = function(parent, blisswords, ?textwords, ?grid)
+    myBlissViewer.add_blisstext = function(parent, blisswords, ?textwords, ?grid)
-    BLISS.add_blisswords_to_class = function(cls, ?grid)
+    myBlissViewer.add_blisswords_to_class = function(cls, ?grid)

 The arguments are as follows: